goshiphq/goship-cms/content/articles/large-item-shipping.md

 * A wide network of freight carriers
 * The self-service platform that lets you book a shipment easily within a few clicks

-At GoShip.com, we can help you find the right solutions for your company.
+At GoShip, we can help you find the right solutions for your company.
 We offer various price points and carrier options so you can choose what works best for your budget and timeline.

 ## How to Ship Large Items?
 Shipping Large Items Guide